cpp-gamedev/blog/content/posts/cpp-build-process/index.md

   module [8].
 - __NRVO__ (Named Return Value Optimization) is a compiler optimization that can remove instantiated intermediary objects that are unique.
-The compiler is able to apply this technique if it is able to determine an object’s memory location inside a function where all paths return a unique object.
+The compiler is able to apply this technique if it is able to determine an object's memory location inside a function where all paths return a unique object.
 - __Peephole Optimization__ is a compiler optimization technique that takes a small set of compiler-generated instructions (dicitur peephole) and replaces it with a functionally equivalent, but more performant set of instructions.
-- __RVO__ (Return Value Optimization) is a compiler optimization that involves eliminating the temporary object created to hold a function’s return value.
+- __RVO__ (Return Value Optimization) is a compiler optimization that involves eliminating the temporary object created to hold a function's return value.

 _*This is a non-exhaustive list of optimizations that is available to the compiler._